dirigible-ai/dirigible-node/README.md

 ## Getting started

+Follow those four simple steps to fully track your AI workflows and interactions with specific metadata.

 ### 0. Get your API key

 Sign up for a free account at [https://dirigible.ai](https://dirigible.ai) to get your API key.